 Student Freedom of Expression

 Each student is strongly encouraged to participate in class.
 In any classroom situation that includes discussion and critical thinking, there are bound to be many differing viewpoints.
 These differences enhance the learning experience and create an atmosphere where students and instructors alike will be encouraged to think and learn.
 On sensitive and volatile topics, students may sometimes disagree not only with each other but also with the instructor.
-It is expected that faculty and students will respect the views of others when expressed in classroom discussions.
+It is expected that faculty and students will respect the views of others both when expressed in classroom discussions or class-related writing.

 Students with Disabilities